NDepend v4 Released Download Free Trial 14-Day Fully Functional Now!

 Real-World Proof

-Full Visual Studio integration, .NET Reflector support, super fast and lightweight analysis, NDepend is conceived for real-world programmers.
+Full Visual Studio and Azure DevOps integration, super fast and lightweight analysis, integration within all CI/DevOps systems, NDepend is conceived for real-world programmers.

 Code Rule and Code Query over LINQ (CQLinq)